sskorol/webdriver-supplier/README.md

 }
 ```

 By default only `name()` method should be overridden.
-You pick one from the following enum:
+You can pick one from the following enum:

 ```java
 enum Name {